 Penn State welcomes students with disabilities into the University's educational programs.
 Penn State values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
-Our goal is to create learning environments that are usable, equitable, inclusive, and welcoming.
-Every Penn State campus has a Student DisAbility Resources office.
-Student DisAbility Resources at Penn State Harrisburg is located in SEC 205.
+Our goal is to create environments that are usable, equitable, inclusive, and welcoming.
+Every Penn State campus has a Student Disability Resources office.
+Student Disability Resources at Penn State Harrisburg is located in the Student Enrichment Center Room 205.
 The Assistant Director of Student Disability Resources, Alan Babcock, can be reached via email at aub15@psu.edu or phone 717-948-6025.

-To receive consideration for accommodations, you must contact Student DisAbility Resources (SDR), participate in an intake interview, provide documentation of your disability, and complete a Self-Assessment.
-Additional information is available on the Disability Services website (http://harrisburg.psu.edu/disability-services).
-If the documentation supports requests for reasonable accommodations, SDR will provide you with an accommodations letter, which you will give to your professors.
-You will receive accommodations after you give your accommodations letters to your professors.
-You should share your accommodations letters with your professors as early in the semester as possible.
+To receive consideration for accommodations, please contact Student Disability Resources (SDR), participate in an intake interview, provide documentation of your disability, and complete an online Introductory Questionnaire.
+Please know that you are not required to already have documentation to begin the process with SDR, as SDR can assist with the process of requesting accommodations.
+Additional information is available on the (https://harrisburg.psu.edu/student-disability-resources).
+If the documentation supports requests for reasonable accommodations, SDR will provide you with an accommodations letter, which you can then give to your professors.
+Please know that requests for accommodations and support must be initiated by the student and communication with professors regarding the approved accommodations must be initiated by the student.
+You will receive accommodations after you give your accommodations letter to your professors.
+It is recommended that you share your accommodations letters with your professors as early in the semester as possible.
 Professors do not provide accommodations retroactively.